-Pieces of marzipan cake and champagne is obligatory and served at midnight, but also at 6PM, when the Queen of Denmark, Margrethe II conducts her yearly speech on National TV.
+A marzipan ring cake and champagne is served at midnight and some places also at 6pm when the Queen of Denmark makes her famous speech on Television.

 The most important meal of the year for Chinese people is the New Year’s Eve dinner.
 Most people will gather at home with their family and fireworks at midnight plays an important role as well.
-It’s meant to drive away evil spirits, and the first person who launches the firework will be blessed with good luck in the new year.
-The color red is vital for Chinese people as it symbolizes peace and protection from evil.
-Last, but not least, most families clean their houses thoroughly a few days before the celebrations in order to welcome the new and let go of the old.
+It’s meant to drive away evil spirits - and the first one to launch the firework will be blessed with good luck in the new year.
+The color red is vital for Chinese people as it symbolized peace and protection from evil.
+Last, but not people will do a complete cleaning of their houses a few days before Chinese New Year’s.
+This means welcoming the new and starting over.

 In Scotland New Year’s is called ‘Hogmanay’.
 The country is also the birthplace of the traditional song ‘Auld Lang Syne’, which is the most common song to sing on New Year’s eve in the English-speaking part of the world.
-“First-footing” is an old tradition here, which is quite significant for Scotland; it means that neighbors visit each other shortly after midnight to wish each other a happy New Year.
-Oh, and it’s considered luck (for the ladies, that is) if a tall, dark and handsome man is the first one to enter your house after the new year is rung in.
+“First-footing” is an old tradition here, which is quite significant for Scotland; it means that neighbors visit each other shortly after mid night to impart New Year’s wishes.
+It’s considered especially lucky if a tall, dark and handsome man is the first one to enter your house after the new year is rung in.
 Now, that’s we call a great New Year’s tradition!

 Americans celebrate New Year’s on January 1st with friends and family.
 An abundance of great food and wine can be found in many homes, as it’s a symbol of hope for prosperity in the new year.
 Feasting on black-eyed beans is also common as it’s considered to bring luck.
 However, the most celebrated event is probably the one taking place at Times Square in New York!
 “The ball-drop” has been a tradition since 1907 and millions of people from all over the world flock here to experience the specially designed ball to drop at exactly 11:59pm.